How to feel at home on the Internet

 Next, get a domain name that your website or blog can point to.
 With that in place, even if your platform shuts down or you have to leave it for any reason, you can simply export/import your posts into another service so everything continues to work.
 The links that you shared across the Internet, and your links that people shared, likely won’t break because the browser URL never changed.
 A domain is your permanent identity on the internet that stays even as you move platforms.

 I have completed three blog transitions in my writing career so far, which most of my readers didn’t even notice thanks to the permanence of links afforded by having a domain.
 Even if a link does break, say “

 yourdomain.com/10/07/blah” on the new platform, a visitor will still land on an active website as opposed to a completely dead one if you didn’t get a domain.

 Furthermore, a blog is the only way to truly own the connection to your audience.
 If—nay—when Twitter and Instagram shut down or become irrelevant, you won’t be able to export and import your followers to your new chirp-site.
-The ethical socials of Mastodon and micro.blog are rare exceptions to this rule though their processes to retain your followers aren’t easily discoverable.
+The ethical socials of Mastodon and Micro.blog—specifically its social component—are rare exceptions to this rule though their processes to retain your followers aren’t easily discoverable.
 On the other hand, a blog lets you have a direct relationship with your readers based on open technologies that allow portability: Email and RSS.
 If and when you move a blog, you can port not just your content but also export your email subscribers and redirect your RSS feeds in a couple of clicks.

 A domain also has brand value. jatan.space looks so much better and cleaner than uncertainquark.medium.com or twitter.com/uncertainquark.
 Domain names are shorter and thus easier to remember or pass on during conversations, at conferences, or in the form of business cards.